bp7968h/bp7968h.github.io/content/lets-write-database-from-scratch.md

 Alright, this concludes our initial file and folder setup.
 Now, it’s time to start coding!

 ## Simple REPL
 A `REPL (Read-Eval-Print Loop)` is an interactive environment where user inputs are `read`, `evaluated`, and the results are `printed` back to the user.
 For our database, we need a simple loop that will run indefinitely, wait for user input, and take actions based on that input.
-For example, we'll exit the loop (break the loop) when the user types exit.
+For example, we'll exit the loop (break the loop) when the user types `exit`.
 Here’s how we can achieve that by editing the `src/bin/repl/main.rs` file:

 ```rust
 use std::{io::{self, Write}, process};